Planters ruled, the rest lugged rifles.

 Stunningly wrong.

 47”s first administration emboldened a Klan-style march in Charlottesville, where he remarked there were “good people on both sides.”
 Left unmentioned was the fate of Heather Heyer, a counter protestor, who was deliberately targeted and killed in the melee.
-In 2021 47 groomed his working class foot soldiers to “stand back and stand by.”
+In 2021 Mr 47 groomed his working class foot soldiers to “stand back and stand by.”
 When the order came, these emboldened thugs sacked the US Capitol toting Confederate and Nazi flags.
-Neither Robert E Lee or Hitler ever got that close to our center of government.
+Neither Robert E Lee or Hitler ever got that close to America’s altar of democracy.

-In both cases MAGA militia in red caps waving blue flags proved that America has made no racial progress at all.
+In both cases MAGA militia in red caps waving blue flags proved that the United States has made no progress at all.
 Hate, especially racial hate has been simmering all along.
 Forget that 47 and his GOP are gutting social safety nets and services (Medicaid and FEMA come to mind) that support many of his minions (and the rest of us).
 Effectively manipulated MAGA enthusiasts proudly, defiantly, swill the poison of grievance.

 Planter society would easily recognize this tried and true method of cultural conditioning.
 Working class whites once again believe they share the same interests as the ruling elite.
-After all they are all white.
 However, that same elite has no further use for those who elected them.
 And this resurrected aristocracy doesn’t think much of democracy either.
 Utah Senator Mike Lee publicly said as much.

 The 21st Century rallying cry echoes that of an earlier century.
 The worst white man is still better than the best man of color.
 (And I don’t mean Joe Biden.)